Please Visit our ClearStar Sponsors

 Navigating the Forums

-The Inter-Active Forums Page is where you can gain access to all the forums.
-Clicking the word "Forums" on the long blue horizontal Navigation image-bar will take you there.
-If you are already viewing a post on one of the forums - clicking on "All Forums" at the top-right of any post is another way to gain immediate access to the Inter-Active Forums Page..
+The Forums Page is where you can gain access to the ClearStar forums.
+Clicking the word "Forums" on the long blue horizontal Navigation image-bar (as at the top of this Help page) will take you there.
+If you are already viewing a post on one of the forums - clicking on the "All Forums" link at the top-left of any post is another way to gain immediate access to the Forums Page.

 Back to Help Menu Back To Top